Best Software

 Limitations:

-Bottom line: the right choice for organizations already standardized on DocuSign eSign who want a CLM extension rather than a separate platform.
-Less of a fit for greenfield AI-native multi-round.
+Bottom line: a strong choice for organizations already standardized on DocuSign eSign who want CLM in the same ecosystem rather than a separate platform.
+Compare the multi-round negotiation workflow directly against the AI-native tools here if that is your primary bottleneck.

 Concord